cmigayi/changelog-writer/README.md

 ## How to use changelog-writer
 ### Installation
-Inside your project run this command:
+Inside your project run this command to install changelog-witer:
 > sudo npm install changelog-writer --save

 ### Start
-For the first input:
+For the first input run this command:
-* npm run change
+> npm run change
 * You will asked to "Enter initial version (ex 1.0.0):"
 * Key in your initial version, then press ENTER.
 * Next, you be asked "Specify change (added, changed, deprecated, removed, fixed, security):"